-When designing an herb garden there are many different approaches you can take.
-Herbs can be planted in a formal garden interspersed with flowers, trees, and shrubs or in theme gardens.
+When planning a new herb garden there are many different approaches you can take.
+Herbs can be planted in a formal garden interspersed with flowers, trees and shrubs or in theme gardens.
 You can also just plant a patch outside your kitchen door for cooking purposes.
 Use whatever works best for you and your particular needs.

 Plant herbs in large clay pots to create the classic look of a French culinary garden.
 Be sure to use plenty of basil, thyme, marjoram, lavender, summer savory, rosemary, sage and fennel.
 Herbs can be grown by themselves or in groupings, depending upon your preference.
-Visit the American Botanical Council for more on culinary gardens.
+Visit the Iowa State University Extension for more on culinary gardens.

 To keep your garden looking great throughout the growing season, consider interspersing your herbs with flowers, shrubs and other plants.
 That way, something will always be blooming and your garden will continue to impress, even while other plants have passed their prime.